Synopsik/DiscordBot/README.md

 ---

 #### discordbot.py

+This file contains the DiscordBot class that we make instances from

 4. * Import the same libraries as our SimpleBot
    * Additionally, we use `commands` so that our class can inherit directly from `commands.Bot`